Aserate Kassa

-Leul Ras Aserate Kassa GCVO (born Aserate-Medhin Kassa; 30 April 1922 – 23 November 1974) was a Viceroy of Eritrea and a member of the nobility of the Ethiopian Empire.
+Leul Ras Aserate Kassa GCVO (born Aserate-Medhin Kassa; 30 April 1918 – 23 November 1974) was a Viceroy of Eritrea and a member of the nobility of the Ethiopian Empire.
 He was the fourth son of Ras Kassa Haile Darge, and his wife Princess (Le'ult) Tsige Mariam Beshah.
-Prince Aserate Kassa was educated at Monkton Combe School in the United Kingdom between 1937 and 1938.
 He was married to (Le'ilt) Zuriash Worq Gabre-Igziabher, daughter of Jantirar Gabre-Igziabher, and granddaughter of Empress Menen Asfaw, consort of Emperor Haile Selassie I. Prince Aserate Kassa was the head of the Selalle sub-branch of the Shewan branch of Ethiopia's Imperial Solomonic dynasty.

 Life

+Born in 1918 to Kassa Haile Darge and Tsige Mariam Beshah, Aserate fled to Anglo-Egyptian Sudan after the Italian conquest of Ethiopia in 1936.
+Prince Aserate Kassa was educated at Monkton Combe School in the United Kingdom between 1937 and 1938.
+He served in the British Gideon Force during the Second World War and fought in the East African Campaign.

-Over the years Haile Selassie I ruled Ethiopia, Aserate held several positions including Governor of Arsi, and of Shewa.
+After the liberation of Ethiopia in 1941, Aserate held several positions including Governor of Arsi, and of Shewa.
 He was the president of Ethiopian Senate from 1961 to 1964.
 In 1964, he was appointed Viceroy of Eritrea.
 His chief rival was Prime Minister Aklilu Habte-Wold.
 The rivalry between the two prominent figures was caused by the suspicions between the conservative court faction made up largely but not exclusively of the nobility and church hierarchy, and led by Prince Aserate, and the faction of reformers led by the commoner technocrats led by the Prime Minister and officials largely of humble birth that owed their education and appointment to positions of power to the Emperor.

 In 1966, Aserate Kassa was raised from Dejazmach to Ras.
 His elevation followed the death of his father Leul Ras Kassa, and his assumption of the headship of the Selalle line of the dynasty.